The GUAPOS project. VI: the chemical inventory of shocked gas: G31.41 shock versus hot core, and comparison with other sources

 \subsubsection{N-bearing species}

 Figure \ref{fig:Correlaciones_fuentes_N} shows the molecular ratios of N-bearing species, normalized with \ch{CH3CN}.
 In this case, compared to the O-bearing family, we found different results.
-For this family, the correlation between the G31.41 shock and the hot core is very good, with $m$=0.83 (based on 8 molecules).
-Unlike O-bearing species, the ratios of N-bearing species are similar between these sources, within one order of magnitude (shaded area in Fig. \ref{fig:Correlaciones_fuentes_N}).
-The correlation between the G31.41 shock and L1157-B1 is excellent ($m$=0.93, 6 molecules), while those with Sgr B2(N1) OF and G+0.693 are worse ($m$=0.53 and 0.51, based on 6 and 9 molecules, respectively).
-In particular, it is clear that the ratios in the G31.41 shock are significantly lower than in G+0.693.
+For this family, the correlation between the G31.41 shock and the hot core is very good, with $m$=0.83 (based on eight molecules).
+Unlike for the O-bearing species, the ratios of N-bearing species are similar between these sources within one order of magnitude (shaded area in Fig. \ref{fig:Correlaciones_fuentes_N}).
+The correlation between the G31.41 shock and L1157-B1 is excellent ($m$=0.93, six molecules), while the correlations with Sgr B2(N1) OF and G+0.693 are worse ($m$=0.53 and 0.51, based on six and nine molecules, respectively).
+In particular, the ratios in the G31.41 shock are clearly significantly lower than in G+0.693.